 Under the defined benefit scheme, the amount of pension that an employee will receive upon retirement is determined in reference to the time of service and the employee's final salary.
-The legal obligation for the benefits remains with the TPG, even if the plan assets to finance the defined benefit plan are separate.
+The legal obligation for the benefits remains with TPG, even if the plan assets to finance the defined benefit plan are separate.
 Plan assets may include specifically designated assets in a long-term benefit fund in addition to qualifying insurance policies.
-As of December 31, 2020 and 2019, the TPG did not have a funded pension plan and, therefore, there were no plan assets.
+As of December 31, 2021 and 2020, TPG did not have a funded pension plan and, therefore, there were no plan assets.